How Supplements can provide Better Sleep

 - Fortified Cereals, Mushrooms

 - and Orange Juice

-Low Vitamin E levels have been linked to sleep apnea.
-Taken on its own or with Vitamin C and other antioxidants, Vitamin E has been used to improve nighttime breathing for individuals with (OSA) obstructive sleep apnea.
+A Vitamin E supplement can provide better sleep quality.
+It also protects the part of the brain that stores memory.
+Taken on its own or with Vitamin C and other antioxidants, this vitamin has been used to improve nighttime breathing for individuals with (OSA) obstructive sleep apnea.

-Created naturally by our bodies, this compound boosts production of the Serotonin required to make the hormone Melatonin — which in turn helps to regulate sleep-wake cycles.
+Created naturally by our bodies, this compound boosts production of the Serotonin required to make the hormone Melatonin.
+This in turn helps regulate sleep-wake cycles.

 - Eggs, Chicken, Collard Greens